Former NBA star Dwight Howard sparks backlash in China after calling Taiwan a 'country' - KESQ

 Zhongnanhai, an imperial garden in central Beijing that serves as the headquarters of the Chinese Communist Party, is strictly off the limits to tourists for visits, let alone an overnight stay.

-Amid growing anger, Howard on Friday described his use of the word “country” was a “communication barrier.”
+Amid growing anger, Howard on Friday described his use of the word “country” as a “communication barrier.”

 “Where I’m from if I say I wanna go to the country, it doesn’t not mean that place is a country.
 It’s just how we talk,” he told Taiwanese reporters during an event in Yilan county.